Postoperative care after undergoing anterior cervical discectomy fusion

 - A small incision

-- Reduced risk of infection and less surgical blood loss
+- Reduced risk of infection and less surgical blood loss compared to traditional open spine surgery^

 - Transitioned to a monitoring area once our staff confirms that you are completely stable